Directional Variograms#

 The difference between the

-and the
+triangle and the

-search area is that
+compass search area is that

 the triangle uses the bandwidth and the compass does not.

-The DirectionalVariogram
+The DirectionalVariogram has a

 function to plot the effect of the search area.
 The method is called

-.
+pair_field.
 Using

 random coordinates, the visualization is shown below.